frictionlessdata/website/site/guide/README.md

 # Guide

 :::tip
 This guide is still early-stage.
 We are currently consolidating our existing materials into one place here.
+Thus, in addition to this guide, you may want to check out these other resources:

+* [Introduction to Table Schema][ts]
+* [Introduction to Data Package][dp]
 :::

 [ts]: /table-schema/